SSAGESLabs/PySAGES/examples/Installing_a_PySAGES_Environment.md

 # Adding OpenMM Support

-Having previously set our the environment, we can now just simply install some required dependencies and build and install OpenMM.
+Having previously set up the environment, we can now just simply install some required dependencies and build and install OpenMM.

 Again, installing dependencies will be different depending on your operating system and python environment.
 <!-- #endregion -->